-The Rev. Filemon Diaz was born in Jalisco, Mexico and was ordained in 1997.
-He moved to the United States in 2006, along with his wife and children (Nancy, Nancy Jr., Diego and Sebastian born in 2013) to work with various non-profit organizations helping the Latino community in the Los Angeles area.
-In 2012 he was invited to collaborate with the ELCA in the development of Latino missions, and in 2014 received a call to reestablish a Latino congregation in Denver.
+Father Filemón was born in Jalisco, Mexico, and was ordained in 1997.
+He moved to the United States in 2006, along with his wife and children (Nancy, Nancy Jr., Diego, and Sebastian) to work with various non-profit organizations helping the Latino community in the Los Angeles area.
+In 2012 he was invited to collaborate with the Evangelical Lutheran Church in America in the development of Latino missions, and in 2014 he received a call to reestablish a Latino congregation in Denver.
 Says Filemón: “It was an exciting experience, a place that gave me the opportunity to reaffirm my call to serve others in the example of Christ.”

-In 2018 he received the invitation to continue serving as a mission developer in the Diocese of El Camino Real, in the King City area, encompassing all of South Monterey County.
-He enjoyed the support of the diocesan team which gave him the opportunity to plant a new Latino church in the area, serving a large immigrant community, and also three Anglo congregations.
+In 2018 he was invited to serve as a mission developer in the Episcopal Diocese of El Camino Real, in the King City area, encompassing all of South Monterey County.
+He enjoyed the support of the diocesan team, which gave him the opportunity to plant a new Latino church in the area, serving a large immigrant community, and also three Anglo congregations.
 “Through it,” Filemón says, “I learned a lot about the Episcopal Church, its leadership, its deep spirituality, its great sense of service and its special interest in opening the doors to all people, especially in the Latino community.”
+Father Filemón was received into the Episcopal Church in 2023.

 Madre Anna was born in Arizona, bordering Sonora, Mexico.
 With family and friends on both sides of the border, she grew up bilingual and bicultural, trying to integrate differences in life and expressions of faith.
 She joined Trinity Cathedral around 1990.
-She helped found la congregación de Nuestra Señora de Guadalupe and re-start the campus ministry at San Jose State University.
+She helped found the Spanish-speaking congregation at Trinity Cathedral and re-start the campus ministry at San Jose State University.
 The Diocese of El Camino Real ordained her to the priesthood in 1998.
 In her ministry in Latino communities in the Diocese of California, she developed some of the early online tools used by Episcopal Latino ministries and others, including a complete bilingual Sunday lectionary, service booklets, and immigration information and resources.
 Madre Anna is now retired from full-time ministry and serving again at Trinity Cathedral, mostly with Nuestra Señora de Guadalupe.

 Christopher McVey, Junior Warden